Schirrms/iTop-Project-Class/README.md

 ![Project CIs](images/Project-CIs.png)

 # Warning
-To be of real use, I think that this project should be added to much more king of CIs.
+To be of real use, I think that this project should be added to much more (if not all) kind of CIs.
 It's very easy, but not done yet.

 # Installation
 As for all my extensions, just download the zip file, and copy the 'schirrms-...' directory in your extensions directory, then rerun the setup as usual.